Skip to main content

 Set up an SSH key

-When you’re using Gruntwork modules, you use the source attribute on a module block to read a module from a Gruntwork code repository.
-As a simple example, if you wanted to create an SQS queue using the SQS module from package-messaging, you might create something like the following:
+When using Gruntwork modules, the source attribute in a module block retrieves modules from a Gruntwork code repository.
+For instance, to create an SQS queue using the SQS module from package-messaging, you might define the following module block:

 provider "aws" {